awsdocs/aws-greengrass-developer-guide/doc_source/gg-sec.md

 ### Minimal AWS IoT Policy for the AWS IoT Greengrass Core Device<a name="gg-config-sec-min-iot-policy"></a>

-An AWS IoT policy defines the set of actions allowed for an AWS IoT thing—in this case, the Greengrass core device\.
-The policy is attached to the device certificate and used to access AWS IoT and Greengrass cloud services\.
+An AWS IoT policy defines the set of actions allowed for an AWS IoT thing \(in this case, the Greengrass core device\)\.
+The policy is attached to the device certificate and used to access AWS IoT and AWS IoT Greengrass services\.
 AWS IoT policies are JSON documents that follow the conventions of IAM policies\.
 For more information, see [AWS IoT Policies](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) in the *AWS IoT Developer Guide*\.

 The following example policy includes the minimum set of actions required to support basic Greengrass functionality for your core device\.
-In the example, note the following:
+Make a note of the following:
 + The policy lists the MQTT topics and topic filters that the core device can publish messages to, subscribe to, and receive messages on, including topics used for shadow state\.
 To support message exchange between AWS IoT, Lambda functions, connectors, and devices in the Greengrass group, specify the topics and topic filters that you want to allow\.
 For more information, see [Publish/Subscribe Policy Examples](https://docs.aws.amazon.com/iot/latest/developerguide/pub-sub-policy.html) in the *AWS IoT Developer Guide*\.
 + The policy includes a section that allows AWS IoT to get, update, and delete the core device's shadow\.
 To allow shadow sync for other devices in the Greengrass group, specify the target ARNs in the `Resource` list \(for example, `arn:aws:iot:region:account-id:thing/device-name`\)\.
 + For the `greengrass:UpdateCoreDeploymentStatus` permission, the final segment in the `Resource` ARN is the URL\-encoded ARN of the core device\.